In Cerkno, Slovenia, the Carnival of Laufarija

 Cerkno survived bombings and Italian occupation before it was revived by countryman Peter Brelih in 1956.

-Working with just a few historic masks and oral histories gleaned from survivors, the old rites were revived, and even through the convulsing split of Yugoslavia, expanded.
+Working with just a few historic masks and oral histories gleaned from survivors, the old rites were revived, and even though the convulsing split of Yugoslavia, expanded.

 Joining the Laufarija family; Sackman, he of the rounded well-fed face sporting potato sacks, Strawman, in homage to the area’s traditional roofs, the tanned handsome Shepherd, pretty spring-like Marjetica, on the arms of sturdy Ivy Man.
 Latest count: 27.